-governments influences the choices made by others.2 We theorize two broad classes of diffusion mechanisms: one in which foreign policy adoptions alter the benefits of adoption for others and another in which these adoptions provide information about the costs or benefits of a particular policy innovation.
+As we will show, evidence indicates that transitions to economic liberalization cluster in time and space.
+The question is: what can account for these tides of foreign economic policy liberalization and restriction?
+A crucial explanation, we believe, lies in policy diffusion, in which the decision to liberalize (or restrict) by some governments influences the choices made by others.
+We theorize two broad classes of diffusion mechanisms: one in which foreign policy adoptions alter the benefits of adoption for others, and another in which these adoptions provide information about the costs or benefits of a particular policy innovation.
 In developing these arguments, we explicitly acknowledge the alternatives.
 For example, liberalization patterns could be a response to commonly experienced phenomena (currency crises, economic recession) rather than the result of interdependent state behavior.
 Similarly, economic liberalization may simply be the preference of liberal democracies; such preferences alone may lead governments to respond similarly, but independently, to the conditions they face.
-Both of these processes could lead to highly clustered policy making, but we would not classify either of them as a diffusion process.3 For our purposes, they constitute null hypotheses against which accounts of interdependent decision making must com-
+Both of these processes could lead to highly clustered policy making, but we would not classify either of them as a diffusion process.
+For our purposes, they constitute null hypotheses against which accounts of interdependent decision-making must compete.

 We focus on explaining changes within three foreign economic policy areas, each of which is primarily monetary or financial in nature but has a profound impact on the real economy.
-The first is liberalization of the current account, which includes foreign debt repayment and payment for goods, services, and invisibles (see Simmons 2000).
+The first is liberalization of the current account, which includes foreign debt repayment, and payment for goods, services, and invisibles (see Simmons 2000).
 The second is liberalization of the capital account, or the removal of taxes, quotas, or other rules that discourage the free movement of investment funds into and out of a country (Quinn and Inclan 1997).
 The third policy is the unification of the exchange rate, or eliminating multiple or tiered systems that can be used to discriminate against particular kinds of transactions or particular trading partners (Reinhart and Rogoff 2002).
 Together, these three policy areas constitute the principal aspects of international monetary and financial liberalization over the past three decades.
 We argue that these choices are influenced by the choices of other governments as much as they are by exogenously given domestic institutions or preferences that can be traced back to domestic political or economic structures.
 Our task is to demonstrate how and why these policy choices diffuse internationally.

-One can observe a strong trend, with fits and starts, toward liberalization in these three areas over the past 30 years.
-In 1967, 25 members of the International Monetary Fund (IMF; 24% of its membership) had capital accounts that were practically free of restrictions, 38 (37%) had fully liberalized current accounts, and 75 (73%) had unified exchange rate systems.
-By 1996, 54 members (30%) had removed virtually all restrictions on the capital account, while 79 (45%) had liberalized
+One can observe a strong trend, with fits and starts, toward liberalization in these three areas over the past thirty years.
+In 1967, 25 members of the IMF (24% of its membership) had capital accounts that were practically free from restrictions, 38 (37%) had fully liberalized current accounts, and 75 (73%) had unified exchange rate systems.
+By 1996, 54 members (30%) had removed virtually all restrictions on the capital account, while 79 (45%) had liberalized the current account and 158 (or 88% of the membership) had unified their exchange rate systems.
+But more than this trend, what concerns us is that transitions to and from these policies tend to be highly concentrated in certain years and particular regions.
+For example, the bulk of the transitions to unified exchange rates occurred in the mid-1970s and again in the mid-1990s.
+Similarly, the late 1960s and mid-1990s were times of high activity in current and capital account liberalization.
+Policy clusters can be confirmed statistically: the distribution of transition counts (both liberal and restrictive transitions) fits a negative binomial distribution (which assumes clustered data) better that it does the distribution from a random, non-clustered process such as the Poisson.